CrySyS/CrySyS-IoT-MMDB-2024/README.md

 `dockerfile`: Instructions to build the Docker image for Neo4j.

 `dumps directory`: Contains Neo4j data dumps for different CPU architectures.
-- `arm/neo4j_5.18.1_maintaned.dump`: Data dump for ARM architecture.
+- `arm/neo4j_5.18.1_maintaned.dump`: Dump of metadata for ARM samples.
-- `mips/neo4j_5.18.1_maintaned.dump`: Data dump for MIPS architecture.
+- `mips/neo4j_5.18.1_maintaned.dump`: Dump of metadata for ARM samples.

 ## How to get the metadata of the malware samples and the binaries themselves?